 Happy Valley: Teaser reveals what's in store for viewers in episode 5 of popular BBC drama

+Happy Valley: What's in store for viewers in episode 5 of popular BBC drama

 The highly anticipated fifth episode of popular BBC drama Happy Valley is set to hit our screens this weekend – and a teaser shows that viewers are in for a treat.

-During a 60-second clip that was release during today’s episode of Lorraine on ITV, Catherine Cawood, played by Sarah Lancashire, learns of Tommy Lee Royce’s escape from court.
+During a 60-second clip that was release during Friday’s episode of Lorraine on ITV, Catherine Cawood, played by Sarah Lancashire, learns of Tommy Lee Royce’s escape from court.

 Catherine’s ex-husband Richard walks through Leeds Train Station with grandson Ryan and tells her what viewers saw at the end of episode four.